JakubKorytko/algorithms-library/README.md

 5! = 5 * 4 * 3 * 2 * 1 = 120
 ```

-To use the Factorial calculator in the Algorithm Console App, type "factorial" in the menu and enter the number you want to calculate the factorial for.
+To use the Factorial calculator in the Algorithms Library, type "factorial" in the menu and enter the number you want to calculate the factorial for.
 The app will display the result.

 # License